areltfc/philosophers/README.md

 #### How to run philosophers?

-You first need to export the needed library used by the program:
+You first need to export the library used by the program:
 ```sh
 $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:`pwd`/lib
 ```